In 2014 we discovered the Bulgarian ski slopes, and we fell in love.

 Beside Aegeo SPAS there are also two jacuzzi tubs, and a large indoor and outdoor swimming pool.
 I only used the heated indoor one, not the outdoor – Brrrrr.

-A transfer can be arranged to and from the Sofia airport in advance when you contact this property – or in our case, we travelled by bus from Macedonia, so we were collected at the hotel.
+A transfer can be arranged to and from the Sofia airport in advance when you contact this property – or in our case, we traveled by bus from Macedonia, so we were collected at the hotel.
 Our driver was so lovely, and never stopped smiling.
 He gave us breaks as needed for the restroom or coffee, and Explorason slept going to Bansko and coming back in the back seat.

 The prices to ski in Bulgaria will astound you.